 Primary School Curriculum (Year 1 to Year 6)

-Cambridge Primary develops skills in English, mathematics and science.
+The UK National Curriculum develops skills in English, mathematics and science.
 The curriculum is flexible with clear learning objectives.
-There is a Cambridge Primary curriculum framework for each subject – English, English as a second language, mathematics and science – providing a clear teaching structure.
+There is a The UK National Curriculum framework for each subject – English, English as a second language, mathematics and science – providing a clear teaching structure.

 English as a second language

 This curriculum develops learners’ speaking, listening, reading and writing skills in English.
-It has been developed in conjunction with Cambridge English Language Assessment and is based on the Council of Europe’s Common European Framework of Reference for Languages (CEFR), used across the world to map learners’ progress in English.
+It is based on the Council of Europe’s Common European Framework of Reference for Languages (CEFR), used across the world to map learners’ progress in English.

 The mathematics curriculum framework explores five content areas: number, geometry, measure, handling data and problem solving.
 This curriculum focuses on principles, patterns, systems, functions and relationships so that learners can apply their mathematical knowledge and develop a holistic understanding of the subject.